apache/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

   linearly (unless the shared database or filesystem is a bottleneck).
 * experiment with different values for the "scheduler tunables".
 Often you might get better effects by simply exchanging one performance aspect for another.
-For example if you want to decrease the CPU usage, you might increase file processing interval (but the result will be that new DAGs will appear with bigger delay).
+For example if you want to decrease the CPU usage, you might increase file processing interval (but the result will be that new Dags will appear with bigger delay).
 Usually performance tuning is the art of balancing different aspects.
 * sometimes you change scheduler behavior slightly (for example change parsing sort order) in order to get better fine-tuned results for your particular deployment.